 SECTION 6.
-Pursuant to the California Environmental Quality Act, Section 21157.1, a decision was made to prepare an Addendum to the EIR for the amendment to the approved PDP No. 10-01 to allow for the HDD option.
+Pursuant to California Environmental Quality Act Guidelines Section 15164, a decision was made to prepare an Addendum to the EIR for the amendment to the approved PDP No. 10-01 to allow for the HDD option.
 On the basis of the information in the Addendum and supplemental review, there is no substantial evidence that the work associated with the amendment to PDP No. 10-01 may or will have a significant impact on the environment.
-None of the conditions described in Section 15162 of the CEQA Guidelines calling for preparation of a subsequent EIR or negative declaration have occurred for this project as currently proposed.
+None of the conditions described in Section 15162 of the CEQA Guidelines calling for preparation of a subsequent EIR or negative declaration have occurred for this amendment to the project as currently proposed.
 There are no substantial changes in the project or new information that would result in identification of new significant environmental effects or a substantial increase in the severity of significant effects beyond those previously identified.
-The Planning Commission has reviewed and considered the information contained in the Addendum to the EIR and considered the comments received during the public review process.
+The City Council has reviewed and considered the information contained in the Addendum to the EIR and considered the comments received during the public review process.

 SECTION 7.
-The Planning Commission finds, pursuant to CEQA Guidelines Article 6, that the City has independently analyzed the Addendum to the EIR and that the Addendum to the EIR represents the independent judgment of the City as lead agency with respect to the Project.
-The Planning Commission further finds that the additional information provided in the staff report accompanying the Project Description and Addendum to the EIR, the modifications to the Mitigation Monitoring Program (MMP) and the evidence presented in written and oral testimony presented at the below-referenced hearing, do not represent significant new information so as to require recirculation of the EIR pursuant to Public Resources Code Section 21092.1 and that an Addendum is warranted.
+The City Council finds, pursuant to CEQA Guidelines, the City has independently analyzed the Addendum to the EIR and that the Addendum to the EIR represents the independent judgment of the City as lead agency with respect to the Project.